 Before you start communicating with your computer, you need to have a microphone set up.
 To do this, plug the microphone into your computer.
-In general, the color of the microphone jack is usually the same as the color of the slot in which it should be inserted.
-If that is not the case, then refer to the instructions of the sound card and see the appropriate ports for the microphone.
+In general, the microphone jack’s color is usually the same as the slot color in which it should be inserted.
+If that is not the case, refer to the sound card’s instructions and see the microphone’s appropriate ports.

 The instructions below are for Windows Vista, 7, and 8.

 To install a microphone in Windows 10:

 - Click on the search icon (magnifying glass) in the screen’s lower-left corner.